rtgtech/campus-nexus/README.md

 ### Backend reports that the database schema is not ready

 The configured PostgreSQL database is blank, incomplete, or does not record `004_department_options`.
-Restore a current schema-complete backup and verify that `DATABASE_URL` selects the expected database.
+For a new empty database, apply `campus_nexus_schema.sql`.
+For a populated database, restore a compatible backup instead of applying the baseline over existing tables.
+Verify that `DATABASE_URL` selects the expected database.

 ### PostgreSQL authentication fails